DavidMertz/RegEx_Puzzles/book.md

 you see, that still is not quite what we want.

 What we actually need to focus on for this task is the *word boundaries*.
-Things that are not letters (for our wordlist, all are lowercase) cannot be part of matches.
+Things that are not lowercase letters cannot be part of matches.
 In this simple case, non-letters are all spaces and newlines, but other characters might occur in other texts.

-We can be greedy to avoid matching prefixes or infixes, but we also want to ignore non-letter characters..
+We can be greedy to avoid matching prefixes or infixes, but we also want to ignore non-letter characters.

 ```python
 >>> pat3 = re.compile(r'x[a-z]*y')